sophos/sophos-firewall-sdk/docs/_build/html/_sources/usage.rst.txt

         port=FIREWALL_PORT
         )

-Execute one of the available :doc:`sophosfirewall` methods.
+Execute one of the available :doc:`firewallapi` methods.

 .. code-block:: python